 Yorick Mames is a consultant at Unite Caribbean, he is involved in the implementation of consulting contracts and grant projects.
 Over the course of his young career, he has developed expertise in conducting surveys and analysing public policies.
 He holds a master’s degree in political science in development and international cooperation and is passionate about Caribbean sociological issues.

 Maryline Mangenot has more than 15 years of experience in designing and implementing communications and advocacy campaigns at the highest level in non-governmental organisations in France, Thailand and South Africa.
 She holds a Masters in Political Science and pursues a MSc in Sustainable Development at University College Dublin.
 Maryline enjoys traveling and trail riding.
-She brings to Unite Caribbean her international experience and expertise in strategic communications, public campaigning and advocacy along with in-depth knowledge of civil society and gender issues.
+She brings to Unite Caribbean her international experience and expertise in strategic communications, public campaigning and advocacy along with in-depth knowledge of civil society, gender and climate change issues.

 Fabrice Terrier holds a BA in Political Sciences from Laval University and is passionate about international relations and music.
 He lived in 9 different countries in Europe, Africa and North America.
 Fabrice worked for 2 years for the French Chamber of Commerce in Canada before becoming an advisor for the Quebec Development agency where he supported educational institutions in their international recruitment strategies.
 Fabrice brings to Unite Caribbean its strong knowledge of the educational sector and of international development strategies.